 SOAS is situated in a quiet corner of Londons West-end and two minutes away from the British Museum.
 London is a busy and vibrant area and if this is your first time living here you will soon discover an exciting new world with an endless possibility of things to do and see.
 In the evenings you'll find clubs playing all types of music and thousands of cafes and restaurants to choose from.
 Of course, the hustle and bustle of a metropolitan city can be daunting to many newcomers but rest assured, if you are missing the peace and tranquillity of home, a park could always be found nearby in which to escape the mad city rush.
 The Key word when describing London is Choice.
 The possibilities are infinite.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at SOAS, University of London!
+Some of these might help you to study for a Master at SOAS, University of London!